 AccountingDepartment.com

 AccountingDepartment.com hires accountants, bookkeepers and other financial professionals, who want to work from home.
-The site is unusual among freelance platforms in that it prefers to hire people who will work 40-hour weeks and are willing to go on staff.
+The site prefers to hire people who will work 40-hour weeks and are willing to go on staff.
 The pay is lower than traditional accounting jobs, but you save money by not having to go into an office.
 If you’re hired, you’ll do business via video and conference calls.
 Better yet, you’ll get employee benefits, such as health insurance and a 401(k) plan.

 BeGlammed (aka Priv)

-BeGlammed, which recently changed its name to Priv, connects customers needing cosmetology services for special occassions, like weddings and television appearances, with the cosmetologists willing to do the job.
+BeGlammed, which recently changed its name to Priv, connects customers needing cosmetology services for special occasions with the cosmetologists willing to do the job.
 Customer’s pay $50 to $155 per hour, 60% of which goes to the stylist.
 The stylist also keeps the bulk of the tip.

 Chelsea International Education